ssenmosip/mosip-temp-documentation/Admin-APIs.md

 ```
 ### POST /resetpassword

-This service will change the password to new value.
+This service will reset the password to new value.

 #### Resource URL
 <div>https://mosip.io/v1/admin/resetpassword</div>